Jakson-Almeida/Follow-Line-Simulator/README.md

-Here is the full translation to English:

----

 PSO Follow Line Deep Learning Simulator

 Processing simulator of a differential line-following robot with traditional control (PID), machine learning (recurrent neural networks), and PSO-based weight optimization (Particle Swarm Optimization).
 Includes a simplified physical model of the robot, virtual sensors, and an interactive interface for parameter visualization and tuning.